rumca-js/crawler-buddy/README.md

  - Automatically discovers RSS feed URLs for websites and YouTube channels in many cases.
  - Simplifies data handling—no more parsing RSS files; just consume JSON!
  - Offers a unified interface for all metadata.
+ - Running a containerized docker environment helps isolate problems from the host operating system
+ - All your crawling / scraping / rss clients could use one source, or you can split it up by hosting multiple servers

 Available Endpoints: